skiwi2/Fragments/README.md

 ### Detailed gameplay
 The game is played in turns, where each turn consists of the following phases.
 In some turns you will not be able to play cards and you can only play cards on your opponents turn on some occasions.

+When playing a card the opponent will always have a 5 second time window in which he can cast Direct Spells.

 #### Draw Phase
 You draw one card from your deck into your hand.